Canadian airspace: Other important features of control zones and controlled airspace

 Some control zones have unique procedures because of terrain or air traffic demands.
 These procedures are published in the Canada Flight Supplement.
 From the supplement "Class E* All high level controlled airspace above FL600 within the SCA, NCA and ACA.
 Also, low level airways, low level fixed RNAV routes, CAEs, transition areas or CZs established without an operating control tower may be classified Class E airspace."
-So uncontrolled airports like Sarnia (CYZR) and others may appear to be miss-characterized as control zones since the Canadian Air Regulations (CARs) define a CZ as "controlled airspace that is so specified in the Designated Airspace Handbook (DAH) and that extends upwards vertically from the surface of the earth up to and including 3,000 feet AGL, unless otherwise specified" in that handbook.
+So uncontrolled airports like Sarnia (CYZR) and others may appear to be mischaracterized as control zones since the Canadian Air Regulations (CARs) define a CZ as "controlled airspace that is so specified in the Designated Airspace Handbook (DAH) and that extends upwards vertically from the surface of the earth up to and including 3,000 feet AGL, unless otherwise specified" in that handbook.

 However, this apparent conflict is resolved since the DAH is specifically authorized to define airspace classification.
 The CARs definition of controlled airspace is "...within which air traffic control service is provided;".
 So when air traffic control is not provided it appears it should not be a control zone.
 The DAH defines Class G airspace as "Airspace shall be classified G if it has not been designated A, B, C, D, E or F." There is actually no definition of "uncontrolled airspace" other than that, so by inferred definition CYZR is controlled airspace below 700 ft to 5 nmi beneath a Class G, transition airspace out to 15 nmi).
 The 700 ft is the base of this overlaying Class E transition airspace which is controlled up to FL125.
 DAH also defines "Class B, C, D or E equivalent" airspace but that specifically refers MTCAs which are military terminal control areas.

 Bottom line is the CARs definition of CZ and controlled airspace specifically allows the DAH to further define certain "Class E uncontrolled airports" as a control zone as long as they have at least one navigation aid and an instrument approach procedure that originates in Class E transition controlled airspace.

 Another important feature of Canadian airspace is the air defence identification zone (ADIZ) that surrounds North America.